-With the rise of identity and data thieves, one might be tempted to invest in extra protection such as a Virtual Private Network (VPN).
+With the rise of identity and data thieves, one might be tempted to invest in extra protection such as a Virtual Private Network (VPN), especially in vulnerable countries like China and Iran.
 However, it might be daunting to some, due to how technical it seems.
 Contrary to popular belief, it really isn’t all the hard to set it up or to find one which is legitimate.
 So if you are sick of restricted websites or videos not available in your country and for added protection, here is a quick how-to guide on connecting to a vpn server with zero hassle.

 First of all though, is finding a VPN provider that is legitimate and secure.
 Over at CNET, they suggest saying away from free providers as they might come with hidden costs.
 The go on to mention that the best providers do not keep any logs or records of your usage.
 The number of IP addresses generated and number of servers available ensure for a seamless experience.
 Furthermore, check their value for money such as how many simultaneous connections do they allow and how much they charge per month or annum.